d-biswas/transfer-orchestrator/README.md

 # Transfer Orchestration Service

-A Spring Boot microservice that acts as an intelligent orchestration layer on top of **Eclipse Dataspace Connector (EDC)** for the Catena-X automotive supply chain ecosystem.
+A Spring Boot microservice serving as an intelligent orchestration layer for the Catena-X automotive supply chain ecosystem (with Mock EDC for testing).

 ## Features